-15. It's my work
+14. It's my work

 It is important that the work that you submit for assessment is all your own.
-Copying large chunks of information from the internet or a friend is cheating.
+Copying large chunks of information from the internet is considered to be cheating.
+You must include a Bibliography with your work which lists the sources that you have used in your assessment.
 If your teacher believes that the work is not yours you will be asked to produce your draft work and will have to discuss the work with your teacher.
-You may be required to include a Bibliography with your work which lists the sources that you have used in your assessment.
-If the teacher is still not sure that the work was done completely by you, you may have to discuss the matter with the HOF.

-If there are still concerns you will meet with your Dean and the Assistant Principal.
-If it is found that your work is not your own, you and all students involved will be given a 'Not Achieved' grade for that standard and the Principal's Nominee will contact your parents to explain to them what steps have been taken by the school in investigating the matter.
+If the teacher is still not sure that the work was done completely by you, you may have to discuss the matter with the HOF and the Assistant Principal.
+If it is found that your work is not your own, you will be given a 'Not Achieved' grade for that standard and the Principal's Nominee will contact your parents to explain to them what steps have been taken by the school in investigating the matter.